PawseySC/singularity-containers/_episodes/34-gpu-pytorch.md

 ### Why PyTorch?

-Many scientific applications now ship GPU-enabled containers — from molecular dynamics packages like Gromacs to deep learning frameworks like PyTorch, which is what we'll use here.
-Modern deep learning-based scientific tools — including structural biology models such as AlphaFold3 — are built on PyTorch.
-Running a full AlphaFold3-scale model is well beyond the scope of a single episode (large weights, multi-stage pipeline), but the *mechanics* of running one on Setonix are exactly what we'll practise: a GPU-enabled container, a bind-mounted data directory, and a single-GPU Slurm allocation.
-We'll use a small, fast example instead — a fully-connected network classifying *FashionMNIST* images — so we can focus on the container mechanics rather than waiting on a large model.
+Many scientific applications now ship GPU-enabled containers — from molecular dynamics packages like Gromacs to deep learning frameworks like PyTorch.
+PyTorch in particular is the basis of a large and growing range of scientific computations, from image analysis to protein structure prediction tools such as AlphaFold.
+Here, we'll use it to test the container workflow: a GPU-enabled container, a bind-mounted data directory, and a single-GPU Slurm allocation.
+We'll run a a fully-connected network classifying *FashionMNIST* images to help us appreciate GPU-enabled container mechanics.

 ### Request a new interactive allocation